RomzySafadi/Capstone/README.md

 The project currently is a MVP, not production quality.
 Further work would be required in error handling, UI refinements, CI/CD, observability, etc. for more real world use case.

 ## Dashboard
 An interactive Tableau dashboard was created.
-Creation of a free Tableau public account is required.
 Dashboard is [here](https://public.tableau.com/app/profile/ash.vaid/viz/498-capstone-2024-q1/Dashboard1#2).

 # Running locally